Akshay-Arjun/EmployeeManagementSystem/EmpDetails/README.md

 Employee details will be stored in this folder.
-DO NO DELETE THIS FOLDER.
+DO NOT DELETE THIS FOLDER.